 • Calls to the Response Line do not commit the student to taking any disciplinary action

 The F&M Sexual Assault Response Line will help you think through your options regarding getting medical attention, getting counseling support and reporting the assault.
-This call is confidential and does not obligate you to take any further action.
+This call is confidential, does not constitute notice to the College or Police, and does not obligate you to take any further action.

 The F&M Sexual Assault Response Line is a confidential service staffed by the College’s Health and Counseling Services and College Chaplain, all of whom have the ability to offer confidentiality.